 - 3.1 The site is located on the edge of Rowhedge and is accessed off of the Fingringhoe Road.
 It is broadly rectangular and makes up one part of the larger Rowhedge Business Centre.
-To the north is an agricultural field, to the east is a small area of mixed woodland with dwellings beyond.
+To the north is an agricultural field; to the east is a small area of mixed woodland with dwellings beyond.
 To the south is an area of unused land and beyond that is the site that is currently being used unlawfully by Ramplings Plant Hire.
-To the north-west is Birchbrook House which is a residential dwelling and to the west is the rest of the Business Park and the main Fingringhoe Road beyond that. - 3.2 At the entrance to the Business Park is a car sales area which is currently under investigation by the enforcement team.
+To the north-west is Birchbrook House which is a residential dwelling and to the west is the rest of the Business Park and the main Fingringhoe Road beyond that. - 3.2 At the entrance to the Business Park is a car sales area which has recently been granted retrospective planning consent.
 Further into the site are more car based uses (eg servicing) and a plant hire compound relating to another company.